Jean-Gaspard Deburau: The tragic Pierrot

-The temptation to use such material, devised by such an illustrious poet, was irresistible to the managers of the Funambules, and the “review” was immediately turned into a pantomime (probably by the administrator of the theater, Cot d'Ordan).
-It was not a success: it had a seven-night run, a poor showing for one of Baptiste’s productions.
+The temptation to use such material, devised by such an illustrious poet, was irresistible to the managers of the Funambules, and the "review" was immediately turned into a pantomime (probably by the administrator of the theater, Cot d'Ordan).
+It was not a success: it had a seven-night run, a poor showing for one of Baptiste's productions.
 If he indeed appeared in the piece—the matter is under dispute—he did so very reluctantly.
 It was never revived at the Funambules.

-But like Banville’s deathless prose, it was Gautier’s “review” that survived—and prospered.
-Gautier’s ex-son-in-law, Catulle Mendès, refashioned it into a pantomime in 1896, and when Sacha Guitry wrote his play Deburau (1918) he included it as the only specimen of the mime’s art.
-Carné did the same.
+But like Banville's deathless prose, it was Gautier's "review" that survived—and prospered.
+Gautier's ex-son-in-law, Catulle Mendès, refashioned it into a pantomime in 1896, and when Sacha Guitry wrote his play Deburau (1918) he included it as the only specimen of the mime's art.
+Carné did the same in Le Enfants du Paradis.

 The moonstruck Pierrot

-Deburau’s Romantic admirers often made the association with the clown and the moon.
-Banville’s poem "Pierrot" (1842) concludes with these lines: “The white Moon with its horns like a bull / Peeps behind the scenes / At its friend Jean Gaspard Deburau.”
+Deburau's Romantic admirers often made the association with the clown and the moon.
+Banville's poem "Pierrot" (1842) concludes with these lines: "The white Moon with its horns like a bull / Peeps behind the scenes / At its friend Jean Gaspard Deburau."
 As the century progressed, the association grew stronger.
 Albert Giraud's Pierrot lunaire (1884) marked a watershed in the moon-maddening of Pierrot, as did the song-cycle that Arnold Schoenberg derived from it (1912).